The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • early detection of problems

-A PMO that's too rigid can provoke resistance; too flexible, chaos.
+A PMO that is too rigid can cause resistance; too flexible, it generates chaos.

 • more flexibility for low-risk projects